 - 2.4.1 In general, the starting point of the investigation is a compliance review.
-The outcome of the investigation will determine whether: - There are indications of compliance or non-compliance with EIB Group policies, procedures and standards in force at the material time; - The failure to address the allegations raised by the complainant(s) was not compliant with the EIB Group's applicable regulatory framework, including relevant policies, procedures and standards; - The environmental and social impacts are adequately mitigated in accordance with the EIB Group's applicable regulatory framework, including relevant policies, procedures and standards; - The EIB Group's relevant policies, procedures and standards failed to provide an adequate level of protection and safeguards in relation to the allegations.
+The outcome of the investigation will determine whether: - There are indications of compliance or non-compliance with EIB Group policies, procedures and standards in force at the material time; - The failure to address the concerns raised by the complainant was not compliant with the EIB Group's applicable regulatory framework, including relevant policies, procedures and standards; - The environmental and social impacts are adequately mitigated in accordance with the EIB Group's applicable regulatory framework, including relevant policies, procedures and standards; - The relevant EIB Group policies, procedures and standards failed to provide an adequate level of protection and safeguards in relation to the concerns raised by the complainant.

-An EIB-CM investigation or compliance review will consider how the EIB Group has assured itself of the respect of contractual obligations by the Promoter.
-However, it must be noted that the EIB-CM is not a legal enforcement mechanism and will not substitute the judgment of competent judicial authorities.
+An EIB-CM investigation or compliance review will consider how the EIB Group has assured itself of the compliance with contractual obligations by the Promoter.
+However, it must be noted that the EIB-CM is not a legal enforcement mechanism and will not substitute for the judgment of competent judicial authorities.
 A finding of maladministration on the part of the EIB Group does not in itself signify or imply a breach of contract by either the EIB/EIF or their counterparties.